Adult ADHD Clinic Cardiff

 Annual review – We recommend that you have an annual review appointment about your medication.

 Medication Breaks and long term medication We also recommend that every 2 years that you have a short break of about 2 weeks from medication, at a time that suits you.
 This is to check whether you still need the medication.
 Although many patients do stay on these medications for a several years, this should only happen if you definitely need them and if the benefits outweigh the risks, for you.
 While on the medication, you may find you can establish new habits and routines that will last after you stop the medication.
-Taking stimulant medication for very long periods (years and years) could in theory increase the risk of developing brain disease later in life or put an additional strain on the heart.
+Taking stimulant medication for years and years could increase the risk of developing brain disease later in life or put a strain on the heart.
 Dr Davies will be pleased to discuss longer-term use of stimulant medication and brain health more generally at your annual review appointment.